izniburak/laravel-jotform/README.md

 ```
 $ php artisan vendor:publish --provider="Jotform\JotformServiceProvider"
 ```
 Greate!
-You can start to use **Laravel Jotform** Package.
+You can start to use **Jotform API** in your Laravel app.

 ## Usage
+You can use Jotform API in two different ways with this package.

-1- You can use `jotform()` helper function in order to access Jotform API:
+1- Use `jotform()` helper function in order to access Jotform API:
 ```php
 <?php

 $myForms = jotform()->getForms();
 ```
-2- You can use Facade:
+2- Use Facade:
 ```php
 <?php